 I hope you get the chance to try our canned tuna patties recipe.
 Perhaps you would prefer to make cod fish cakes?
 Or Salmon fish cakes.
 Just follow the tuna fishcake recipe using cod or salmon instead of tuna.

 They will obviously taste different, but I am sure they will be just as good!

-In any case, let us know how you get on and any improvement recommendations you may have by dropping a comment below.
+In any case, please let us know how you get on and any improvement recommendations you may have by dropping a comment below.